astuff/docker-builds/README.md

 This repo contains Dockerfiles for use in automated builds on [https://hub.docker.com/r/autonomoustuff/docker-builds/](https://hub.docker.com/r/autonomoustuff/docker-builds/).
 It contains at least the following:

 - ARM (arm-gnueabi-none) Cross-compilation Environment in Ubuntu 16.04
-- ROS Indigo on Ubuntu 14.04
-  - ros-base
-  - robot
-  - perception
-- ROS Kinetic on Ubuntu 16.04
+- ROS Kinetic on Ubuntu 14.04
-  - ros-base
-  - robot
-  - perception
-- ROS Lunar on Ubuntu 16.04
   - ros-base
   - robot
   - perception